 As people grow older, they may develop some sort of snoring problem when sleeping.
 Some people end up with a more serious condition called sleep apnea, in which a person can completely stop breathing while sleeping - which causes the person to usually wake up momentarily to be able to breathe.

 Does your partner mention that you are snoring at night or do you feel exhausted when you wake up?
-If you wake up with headaches, wake up with a dry mouth and feel somewhat sleepy during the day - you maybe having some sort of sleep apnea?
-If you have a spouse, they will notice this - and will let you know during the night.
+If you wake up with headaches, wake up with a dry mouth, and feel somewhat sleepy during the day - then you may be having some sort of sleep apnea or snoring problem?
+If you have a spouse, they will probably notice the snoring and will let you know during the night.
 We will be discussing snoring and sleep apnea in this local sleep apnea chat discussion online.

 Snoring is the harsh sound that is generated when air flows past the tissues of your throat when sleeping.
 As we discussed, loss of muscle tone is a big reason why people snore.
 As people age, many times the soft palate area becomes more likely to vibrate which causes a snoring sound.
-Snoring occurs since can not move air freely and easily through your throat and nose while sleeping.
+Snoring occurs because can not move air freely and easily through your throat and nose while sleeping.
 Many times it is caused by excess "floppy" tissue or due to loss of muscle tone.
 Many people go online to find snoring solutions or how to treat their snoring problem.
 We get asked many local dental snoring questions online at Dentalchat.

-So what to do if notice are snoring more while sleeping.
+So what to do if notice is snoring more while sleeping.
 For one, make sure you are in good shape.
-Obesity is a big factor for people that snore and have sleep apnea.
+Obesity is a big factor for people who snore and have sleep apnea.
 Stop smoking if you are a smoker and try to sleep on your side.
-People that sleep on their side tend to snore less.
-There are many home remedies such as tumeric or honey before going to bed, though these may or may not work.
+People who sleep on their side tend to snore less.
+There are many home remedies such as turmeric or honey before going to bed, though these may or may not work.
 Also, people should check their nasal septum.

-Those with nasal issues, sometimes a nasal strip or something like that may help.
-As always, it is good to get a fully physical check-up with your physician.
+For those with nasal issues, sometimes a nasal strip or something like that may help.
+As always, it is good to get a full physical check-up with your physician.
 Some people may choose a medical treatment called somnoplasty to remove some of the soft tissue in the airway region.

 Sleep apnea is a potentially serious sleep disorder in which breathing while sleeping repeatedly stops and starts.
-Individuals are more at risk that are overweight/ obese.
+Individuals who are more at risk of being overweight/ obese.
 Sleep apnea is more common in men than women.
 A few symptoms of sleep apnea are; snoring loudly, feeling tired even after a full night's sleep, morning headache, difficulty concentrating, and/or waking up with a dry mouth or sore throat.
 Most treatments also should include lifestyle changes.

-Lack of proper sleep can make people have physical and emotional problems.
+Lack of proper sleep can cause people to have physical and emotional problems.
 Some people, due to the lack of appropriate sleep - may end up dozing off during the day.
-This can be especially dangerous if one does this, when driving or doing a dangerous job.
-Local Sleep Apnea Questions we get asked is, does sleep apnea cause me to be more moody or can sleep apnea cause me to have depression?
+This can be especially dangerous if one does this when driving or doing a dangerous job.
+Local Sleep Apnea Questions we get asked are, "Does sleep apnea cause me to be more moody," or "Can sleep apnea cause me to have depression?"
 The dental sleep apnea answer to both of these questions is yes.
 Lack of good sleep can cause moodiness and for some people, cause a form of depression.

-Sleep apnea occurs during your sleep when throat and tongue muscles are relaxed, the soft tissue can cause the airway to become blocked while sleeping.
+Sleep apnea occurs during your sleep when the throat and tongue muscles are relaxed.
+The soft tissue can cause the airway to become blocked while sleeping.
 This blockage of the airway can be very dangerous.
 This results in a sleep disorder where your breathing stops and starts throughout the night.
 This can be dangerous because an individual’s breathing could stop and not start up again.

-So, what does having obesity or being overweight have to do with sleep apnea?
+So, what does being obese or being overweight have to do with sleep apnea?
 People with excess weight or who are obese, tend to have more excess soft tissue of the mouth and throat.
-This can effect the airway passage area.
+This can affect the airway passage area.

 CPAP stands for Continuous positive airway pressure, this method of therapy is a common treatment for obstructive sleep apnea.
 A CPAP machine uses a hose and mask or nosepiece to deliver constant and steady air pressure.
 For people with sleep apnea, having this constant air / helping breathing constantly while sleeping is important.
-Since many times, people with sleep apnea, at times - for a very short period do not breath in air & which can make the person wake up shortly.
+Many times, people with sleep apnea, at times - for a very short period do not breathe in air & which can make the person wake up shortly.

 Keeping the CPAP machine clean is important and can be a little bit challenging for some.
 Now, some research has found - that by using UV light and activated oxygen or by using some kind of sanitizing solution to clean out the machine and tubes.

-A decent number of people who start wearing the CPAP machine have problems with falling asleep due to feeling claustrophobic from trying to sleep with the mask.
+A decent number of people who start wearing the CPAP machine have problems falling asleep due to feeling claustrophobic from trying to sleep with the mask.
 This many times is one of the biggest challenges people have with the CPAP machine.
 Many people are asking virtual CPAP and sleep apnea questions online with Dentalchat and Teledental service platforms.
 AI Dentistry and Live Dentists Chat with us to get more sleep apnea information online.

-Other CPAP problems can include the CPAP mask being leaky, trouble falling asleep, stuffy nose and having a dry mouth.
+Other CPAP problems can include the CPAP mask being leaky, trouble falling asleep, a stuffy nose, and having a dry mouth.

-Although the CPAP works as a device in helping sleep apnea, the probable cons that come with it might make you strive for different solutions.
+Although the CPAP works as a device to help with sleep apnea, the probable cons that come with it might make you strive for different solutions.
 Here are some dental solutions to consider, which may or may not work.
 Like any type of health care solution, one size does not fit all.
 Taking some basic steps such as eating better, may possibly lead to some good results.

 As we have discussed, being obese is a big factor in developing sleep apnea.
-Doctors commonly recommend people with sleep apnea to lose weight by staying fit and eating.
+Doctors commonly recommend people with sleep apnea lose weight by staying fit and eating.
 Many studies have shown obesity and sleep problems sometimes can go hand-in-hand.
-Upper body obseity for example, can increase the risk of airway blocking or airway obstruction, which can narrow nasal passages and complicate breathing.
-These type of nasal and airway obstructions can cause you to suddenly stop to breathe for small lengths of time while sleeping, which can be dangerous.
+Upper body obesity, for example, can increase the risk of airway blocking or airway obstruction, which can narrow nasal passages and complicate breathing.
+These types of nasal and airway obstructions can cause you to suddenly stop breathing for small lengths of time while sleeping, which can be dangerous.

 2. Doing regular exercise and yoga.

-By exercising regularly, you can increase your energy level, strengthen your heart, and possibly decrese the level sleep apnea.
-One type of exercise which has helped people is yoga.
+By exercising regularly, you can increase your energy level, strengthen your heart, and possibly decrease the level of sleep apnea.
+One type of exercise that has helped people is yoga.
 People who do yoga correctly, have been shown to possibly improve respiratory strength levels and encourage better oxygen flow.

 3. Alter your sleep position.